nerab/twmail/README.md

 1. Many applications were not made for integration with TaskWarrior.
 But even the dumbest iPhone app can forward text or a URL via eMail.
 1. eMail is asynchronous by design (fire and forget).
 Even if disconnected from the net, I can send eMail and the system will deliver it on the very next occassion.

-What is missing from a TaskWarrior perspecive right now is a way to add these mails to a TaskWarrior installation automatically.
+What is missing from a TaskWarrior perspective right now is a way to add these mails to a TaskWarrior installation automatically.

 ## Architecture
 The simplest solution I could come up with is this: